matiasmns/MedSystApp/README.md

+MedSyst Crud WebApp

+-Drop the folder in the xampp\htdocs
+-XAMP Control:Start the apache and mysql

 I have developed a CRUD system (Create, Read, Update, and Delete) for the registration and management of medical patients.
 This system is designed to facilitate the efficient and secure administration of patient data.
 <video src='https://www.youtube.com/watch?v=eJRx9dHQZsw&ab_channel=MatiasMNS' width=180/>